plan44/p44btdmx/README.md

 ## Overview

-_p44btdmx_ was developed out of the need for a low-cost, robust, low weight, wireless extension of a DMX512 controlled light installation, integrating mobile SmartLED color light effects powered by standard USB powerbanks into actor's and dancer's costumes, in a musical performance.
+*p44BTDMX* was developed out of the need for a low-cost, robust, low weight, wireless extension of a DMX512 controlled light installation, integrating mobile SmartLED color light effects powered by standard USB powerbanks into actor's and dancer's costumes, in a [musical performance](https://plan44.ch/custom/custom.php#spacedream).

 To keep the individual light controllers cost effective, these are based on very affordable ESP32 Wroom modules.